-Investments held by Maven Income and Growth VCT 3 PLC in unquoted companies are valued in accordance with the IPEV Guidelines, being the prevailing framework for fair value assessment in the private equity and venture capital industry.
+Investments held by the Company in unquoted companies are valued in accordance with the IPEV Guidelines, being the prevailing framework for fair value assessment in the private equity and venture capital industry.
 The guidelines were updated in December 2022 and incorporate the special guidance issued post COVID-19 and following the invasion of Ukraine, and expand on the concept of and impact on valuations of distressed markets, as well as looking at how ESG factors impact valuations.
-The Directors and the Manager continue to follow these industry guidelines and adhere to the IPEV Guidelines in all private company valuations.
+The Directors and the Manager continue to follow these industry quidelines and adhere to the IPEV Guidelines in all private company valuations.
 Investments quoted or traded on a recognised stock exchange, including AIM, are valued at their closing bid price at the year end.